toddjordan/guides/source/localizable/tutorial/acceptance-test.md

 We want our application to:

-* List available rentals.
+* Show rentals as the home page
 * Link to information about the company.
 * Link to contact information.
+* List the available rentals.
 * Filter the list of rentals by city.
+* Show more details for a selected rental

+For the remainder of this page, we'll give you an introduction to testing in Ember and get you set up to add tests as we implement pieces of our app.
+In subsequent tutorial pages, the final sections of each page will be dedicated to adding a test to the feature you just implemented.
+These sections aren't required for a working application and you may move on with the tutorial without implementing them.

+You may move on to the [next page](../routes-and-templates/), or continue reading about Ember testing.

+### Testing Our Application As We Go

 We can represent these goals as [Ember acceptance tests](../../testing/acceptance/).
-Acceptance tests interact with our app like an actual person would, but can be automated, ensuring that our app doesn't break in the future.
+Acceptance tests interact with our app like an actual person would, but are automated, ensuring that our app doesn't break in the future.

+When you create a new Ember Project using Ember CLI, it uses the [`QUnit`](https://qunitjs.com/) JavaScript test framework to define and run tests.

 We'll start by using Ember CLI to generate a new acceptance test: